czukowski/I18n_Plural/README.md

  * You have some legacy code using original Kohana I18n system and you don't want it to break, and you want to reuse some of its translations at the same time.
  * You want to have better Date::fuzzy_span() output, with actual numbers, again, in any language.
+ * You want your validation error messages to be grammatically accurate, too.

 The ___() function
 ==================